 Student Disruption in Classes

 It is the instructor's responsibility to ensure that enrolled or auditing students do not engage in disruptive behavior in their classes.
 Students whose behavior is determined by the instructor to be disruptive may be asked to leave.
 The instructor has the right to contact the police if the student refuses to leave.
-Students whose behavior is significantly disruptive on a single occasion, or who repeatedly engage in disruptive of the class or other academic facilities or functions, should be referred to Student Judicial Affairs for disciplinary action.
-If the behavior causes concerns for the safety, security, or welfare of the student or others, contact Student Judicial Affairs at 530-752-1128 or firstname.lastname@example.org.
+Students whose behavior is significantly disruptive on a single occasion, or who repeatedly engage in disrupting instruction or other academic facilities or functions, should be referred to Student Judicial Affairs for disciplinary action.
+If the behavior causes concerns for the safety, security, or welfare of the student or others, contact the Office of Student Support and Judicial Affairs at 530-752-1128 or firstname.lastname@example.org.